augustey/WebCheckers/docs/DesignDoc.md

 ### UI Tier

-The UI tier of the application contains all of the HTTP view components for the webserver.
-The first route that is called is the GetHomeRoute, which gives all of the information about the home screen to the web server for it to be rendered.
+The UI tier of the application contains all the HTTP view components for the webserver.
+The first route that is called is the GetHomeRoute, which gives all the information about the home screen to the web server for it to be rendered.
 From the homescreen, the user can check any messages that the server displays, but more importantly, the player can click the sign in button in order to access the GetSignInRoute.
 The flow between these two states can be seen above in the state diagram for the application.
 The user can then sign in with a unique and appropriate username. which